Low-Carb Chocolate Cauliflower “Noatmeal” Oatmeal

 This recipe is a paleo and grain-free version of oatmeal using cauliflower rice.

-- 4 cups cauliflower rice (usually the amount that comes from a medium head of cauliflower)
+- 3 cups cauliflower rice (about the amount that comes from a medium head of cauliflower)

 - 2 tablespoons cocoa powder

-- Place the coconut beverage or your choice of dairy-free milk in a medium saucepan and bring to a gentle simmer.
+- Place the almond milk and cauliflower rice in a medium saucepan and bring to a gentle simmer.

 - Stir in the eggs and reduce the heat to low.
 Cook for 8 minutes, stirring occasionally.